-Chief Operating Officer and Chief Financial Officer.
-This Committee implements the policies laid down by the Trustees, reporting back to them on performance.
+Governance & Operating Officer and Chief Financial Officer.
+This team implements the policies laid down by the Trustees, reporting back to them on performance.

-Trustees rely at a local level, on Local Advisory Groups to account and drive forward performance improvements, attainment, and progress in each operating site.
+Trustees rely at a local level, on Community Participation Groups to account and drive forward performance improvements, attainment, and progress in each operating site.
 Members are responsible for recommending an annual School Improvement Plan and monitoring policy implementation set by the Board.
+CPGs are still developing and will become further embedded during the next year.

-The CEO is the Accounting Officer.
+The Chief Executive Officer is the Accounting Officer.